hurricanemark/NodeJS-Passport-Login/README.md

 `npm i --save-dev nodemon dotenv`

-[^]:*bcrypt is used for hashing passwords, ...*
+*bcrypt is used for hashing passwords, ...*

 `npm i bcrypt`

-[^1]:*passport passport-local are used for password authentication.  express-session is for local session, express-flash displays invalid authentication messages*
+*passport passport-local are used for password authentication.  express-session is for local session, express-flash displays invalid authentication messages*

 `npm i passport passport-local express-session express-flash`

-[^1]:*Logic for passport,...,express-flash will be written in passport-config.js*
+*Logic for passport,...,express-flash will be written in passport-config.js*

 `npm i method-override`

-[^1]:*method-override alternates POST so we can call app.delete to implement logout*
+*method-override alternates POST so we can call app.delete to implement logout*

 Then,